DevOps vs Site Reliability Engineering: Concepts, Practices, and Roles

 Despite all the confusion and overlaps, one thing is pretty sure: SRE and DevOps are not conflicting factions, but rather two relatives working towards the same goal and with the same tools — but with slightly different focuses.

 While SRE culture prioritizes reliability over the speed of change, DevOps instead accentuates agility across all stages of the product development cycle.
 However, both approaches try to find a balance between two poles and can complement each other in terms of methods, practices, and solutions.
+More on that in our video:

 Depending on their size and goals, companies may implement different scenarios of DevOps, SRE, or even their combination.